Legal

 To get started:

-• Download Claude for desktop and start a Cowork session
+• Download Claude Desktop and start a Cowork session

-• Have your audit scope or control framework ready to reference
+• Include your audit scope or control framework so Cowork can categorize documents against it

 No items found.